codex-academy/angular-intro/README.md

 ### Change your Todo App client side

-You are ready now to change your application to start using your API using ngResource.

-Look at the examples below and integrate them into your application one by one.
-The examples are the building blocks that you will need to add a persistent backend to your application.
-How you use the building blocks might be quite tricky... @steve - need your input here especially.
+You are now ready to change your application to access the API you just created using the ngResource module.
+The examples below are the building blocks you need to add MongoDB persistence to your API.
 Be sure to test as you change each bit of functionality.

-Get all todos:
+#### Get all todos:

 ```javascript
   $scope.todos = Todo.query();
 ```

-Add todo:
+#### Add todo:

 ```javascript
 Todo.save({text : $scope.todoText, done : false}, function(){